mvolkmann/blog/src/swift/swift-ui.md

 This does not affect `Toggle` views which required using the view modifier `.toggleStyle(SwitchToggleStyle(tint: someColor))`.

+### Extracting Views

+When the `body` of a view is longer than what can be displayed on the screen it is a good idea to extract some of the content.
+There are three options for doing this.

+1. Move some of the content to a computed property.
+2. Move some of the content to a method.
+3. Move some of the content to a new struct that inherits from `View` and has its own `body` property.

+The last two options are useful when arguments need to be passed to customize what is rendered.

+Command-click a view to get a context menu that contains the options "Extract to Variable", "Extract to Method", and "Extract Subview".

+If a new struct is created and it might be used by other source files, it should be placed in its own source file.
+Otherwise it can reside in the same source file from which it was extracted.

 ### @State Property Wrapper

 All views are immutable structs.